-Restlessness—just hearing the word makes us nervous.
-It makes us think of tossing and turning when we can’t sleep, or the sudden desire to drop out of school, or “pack up and move” to another place…restless feelings make us aware that we aren’t happy with our current life, and the feeling becomes like an itch we absolutely must scratch.
-The problem is that, on our own, we cannot soothe this feeling; like a person desperately trying to scratch an itch in an out-of-reach spot, we twist our lives into strained—and even painful—positions in futile attempts to get rid of the feeling.
+Restlessness—just hearing the word makes us antsy.
+It brings up thoughts of tossing and turning through a sleepless night, or the sudden desire to quit our jobs, or the yen to “pack up and move” to another place…restless feelings make us aware that we aren’t happy with our current life, and the feeling becomes like an itch we absolutely must scratch.
+The problem is that, on our own, we cannot soothe this feeling; like a person desperately trying to scratch an itch in an out-of-reach spot, we contort our lives into strained—and even painful—positions in futile attempts to alleviate our restlessness.

 Finally, exhausted and hurting, we gasp: where is the joy?
 Blessed Augustine looked at this problem and arrived at the only solution: “Everlasting God, in whom we live and move and have our being: You have made us for Yourself, and our hearts are restless until they rest in You.”